-POMONA, Calif. — Heading into Sunday’s In-N-Out Burger NHRA Finals at Pomona Dragstrip, the odds appeared to be stacked against Antron Brown.
+POMONA, Calif. — Heading into Sunday’s In-N-Out Burger NHRA Finals at Pomona Dragstrip, the odds were stacked against Antron Brown.

 Struggles throughout Saturday qualifying pinned the AB Motorsports driver 12th among his competitors, handing him a date with points leader Justin Ashley in the first round.